Dealing with damp

 Rising damp is caused by ground water moving up through a wall or floor.
-Most walls and floors allow some water in, but it’s usually stopped from causing damage by a barrier called a damp-proof course or damp-proof membrane (see image below).
+It's natural for walls and floors to allow a little water in, but it’s usually stopped from causing damage by a barrier called a damp-proof course or damp-proof membrane (see image below).

-- A damp-proof course is a horizontal strip, usually made from plastic or bitumen felt, built into the wall at the height of at least 15cm above ground level.
+- A damp-proof course is a waterproof horizontal strip, usually made of plastic or bitumen felt, built into the wall at a height of at least 15cm above ground level.

-- A damp-proof membrane is a sheet of material, impervious to water, laid under the concrete floor.
+- A damp-proof membrane is a sheet of material that's impervious to water, which is laid underneath the floor.
 This should be connected to the damp-proof course so that the house is effectively sealed and protected from ground water.

-Newer houses will have both as this is part of building regulations (Part C for England and Wales), but older buildings (particularly ones built before the regulations came into force in 1875) may not, or they may have worn or been damaged over time.
-If this is the case, your wall or floor may suffer from rising damp.
+Newer houses will have both, as they are a requirement of building regulations (Part C for England and Wales).
+Older buildings (particularly those built before regulations came into force in 1875) may not, or they may have worn or been damaged over time.
+If this is the case, your walls or floor may suffer from rising damp.

-Rising damp can also happen when the level of the ground outside your home is higher than your damp-proof course or there isn't proper drainage, allowing water to get above it.
-Some 8% of Which? members have experienced problems with rising damp.
+Rising damp can also happen when there's a lack of drainage, or the level of the ground outside your home is higher than your damp-proof course, allowing water to get above it.

 Symptoms of rising damp

-If the problem is coming up from the floor, you may notice floor coverings lifting, or damp patches.
+- If the problem is coming up from the floor, you may notice floor coverings lifting up.

-Find out how to treat issues with rising damp. and whether you need to call in a professional to deal with it.
+Read our guide to find out how to treat issues with rising damp, and whether you need to call in a professional to deal with it.
 If you do, our damp-proofing costs page will give you an idea of how much you need to spend.

 Penetrating damp is caused by water leaking through walls.
-This type of damp may expand across your walls or ceiling, but this will be horizontal movement rather than by travelling up walls (as is the case with rising damp).
+This type of damp may expand across your walls or ceiling, but this will move horizontally, rather than by travelling up walls (as is the case with rising damp).

-Penetrating damp is usually caused by structural problems in a building, such as faulty guttering or roofing, or cracks in the walls, which mean walls or roofs are regularly soaked with water.
-It can also be caused by internal leaks, such as pipes under the sink or bath.
-Some 18% of Which? members have experienced penetrating damp.
+Penetrating damp is usually caused by structural problems in a building, such as faulty guttering or roofing, or cracks in the walls, which let water in when walls or roofs are soaked with water during heavy rainfall.
+It can also be caused by internal leaks, such as leaky pipes underneath the sink or bath.

 Symptoms of penetrating damp